abertschi/ad-free/README.md

 <a href='https://f-droid.org/packages/ch.abertschi.adfree/'><img src="./landing/get-it-on.png" width="220"/></a>

+## Troubleshooting
+See [Troubleshooting](./troubleshooting/readme.org) section for help to get ad-free up and running.

+## Changelog
+See [Changelog](./CHANGELOG.md) for a list of implemented features in new releases.

+## Credits
+- Many thanks to Janis Bitta design(at)jbitta.de for creating the logo
+- The bird and website icons used in this app are made by <a href="http://www.freepik.com" title="Freepik">Freepik</a> from <a href="http://www.flaticon.com" title="Flaticon">www.flaticon.com</a> and are licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a>.

 ## Legality
 This app is free and open-source and does not seek a commercial interest.
 It does not collect user data.
 It is a proof-of-concept for research purposes to show flaws in the way